Lets run through part 3 of the in’s and out’s of how to prepare for a puppy.

 As a result of keeping puppies locked away from the world; many people end up with nervous, skittish and very often, aggressive dogs, which have no idea how to behave in or interact with the world they live in.

-Under or poorly socialized puppies seem to do well in familiar situations and contexts; but when something changes, like moving to a new home, a new dog or person entering the family, construction work next door etc. they crumble under the pressure.
+Under or poorly socialised puppies seem to do well in familiar situations and contexts; but when something changes, like moving to a new home, a new dog or person entering the family, construction work next door etc. they crumble under the pressure.

 With all of the conflicting information on the internet, it’s no wonder some people end up confused.